South Brooklyn Boys

-South Brooklyn Boys (abbreviated as SBB) is a famous New York City street gang.
+South Brooklyn Boys (abbreviated as SBB) was a famous New York City street gang.
 In the 1950s, various Italian-American gangs were formed in South Brooklyn, New York City, and came together under the moniker of "South Brooklyn Boys" sometime around the 1950s.
-The gang has a mostly Italian American membership.
+The gang had a mostly Italian American membership.

 At the time of its origin, SBB consisted of several smaller neighborhood greaser gangs that were located in what are now called Carroll Gardens, Cobble Hill, Park Slope, Red Hook, Gowanus, and Boerum Hill sections of Brooklyn.
-Some of the gangs that made up the original South Brooklyn Boys were the South Brooklyn Devils, the Garfield Boys, the SB Angels, SB Diapers, the Wanderers, the Degraw St boys, the Sackett St Boys, the Butler Gents, the Gowanus Boys, the Kane St. Midgets, The Little Gents, and the Young Savages.
+Some of the gangs that made up the original South Brooklyn Boys were the South Brooklyn Devils, the Garfield Place Boys, the SB Angels, SB Diapers, the Wanderers, the Degraw St boys, the Sackett St Boys, the Butler Gents, the Gowanus Boys, the Kane St. Midgets, The Little Gents, and the Young Savages.
 The label South Brooklyn Boys represented the loosely connected affiliation that all of these neighborhood gangs associated under.

 In practice, these gangs sometimes had bitter disputes and fought with each other.
 The main body, simply referred to as "South Brooklyn" by many, was located in and around 3rd Street Park, which back in the 1950s was predominantly Italian.
 A small but fierce gang known as the "Jokers" was a bitter rival, led by a man known as "Cannonball."
 The two groups fought many times.
 The Jokers junior set was featured in Bruce Davidson's "Brooklyn Gang" book.
 Also bitter enemies of SBB were the Puerto Rican Gangs, The Untouchable Bishops, and the Apaches, and the African American gangs The Mau Maus, and the Chaplains.

 The 1962 book, All the Way Down: The Violent Underworld of Street Gangs by Vincent Riccio and Bill Slocum, featured real accounts of the Gowanus Boys.
 The gang was located in the Gowanus section of South Brooklyn, and was one of the earlier neighborhood crews that would evolve into the larger, loosely affiliated South Brooklyn Boys street gang.